cybertraining-dsc/sp21-599-356/project/index.md

 ## 1. Introduction

-South Korea relies on foreign imports for 92.8 percent of its energy resources as of the first half of 2020 [^1].
-Among the energy resources, the Korea Gas Corporation(KOGAS) imports Liquified Natural Gas(LNG) from around world and supplies it to power generation plants, gas-utility companies and city gas companies throughout the country [^2].
-It produces and supplies NG, in order to ensure stable gas supply for the nation.
-And it operates LNG storage tanks at LNG acquisition bases which can store LNG during the season when city gas demand is low and replenish LNG during winter when demand is higher than supply [^3].
+South Korea relies on imports for 92.8 percent of its energy resources as of the first half of 2020 [^1].
+Among the energy resources, the Korea Gas Corporation(KOGAS) imports Liquified Natural Gas(LNG) from around the world and supplies it to power generation plants, gas-utility companies, and city gas companies throughout the country [^2].
+It produces and supplies NG in order to ensure a stable gas supply for the nation.
+Moreover, it operates LNG storage tanks at LNG acquisition bases, storing LNG during the season when city gas demand is low and replenish LNG during winter when demand is higher than supply [^3].

 The wholesale charges consist of raw material costs (LNG introduction and incidental costs) and gas supply costs [^4].
-Therefore, the forecasting NG demand/supply will not only help establish an optimized mid-to-long-term plan for the introduction of LNG, but also stable NG supply and economic effects.
+Therefore, the forecasting NG demand/supply will help establish an optimized mid-to-long-term plan for the introduction of LNG and stable NG supply and economic effects.

-The factors which influence to NG demand include weather, economic conditions, and petroleum prices.
-The winter weather strongly influences NG demand and the hot summer weather can increase electric power demand for NG.
+The factors which influence NG demand include weather, economic conditions, and petroleum prices.
+The winter weather strongly influences NG demand, and the hot summer weather can increase electric power demand for NG.
 In addition, some large-volume fuel consumers such as power plants and iron, steel, and paper mills can switch between NG, coal, and petroleum, depending on the cost of each fuel [^5].

-Therefore, some indicators related to weather, economic conditions and price of other energy resources can be used for this project.
+Therefore, some indicators related to weather, economic conditions, and the price of other energy resources can be used for this project.

 ## 2. Related Work